AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/concentrated-liquidity-v3-pools.md

 ## Benefits of concentrated liquidity pools

-* **Efficiency**: Higher capital efficiency means more fees and rewards with less capital.
+* **Efficiency:** Higher capital efficiency means more fees and rewards with less capital.
-* **Competitive APRs**: Earn more by focusing your liquidity where it's most needed.
+* **Competitive APRs:** Earn more by focusing your liquidity where it's most needed.

 ## Risks of concentrated liquidity pools

-* **Out of range positions**: If the market price moves outside your specified range, your position becomes inactive, and you won't earn fees or rewards until it returns within range.
+* **Out of range positions:** If the market price moves outside your specified range, your position becomes inactive, and you won't earn fees or rewards until it returns within range.

 ### For Incentive Providers

-* **Learn How to Configure a CLAMM Incentive Campaign**: Are you an Incentive Provider looking to learn how to configure a Concentrated Liquidity (CLAMM) incentive campaign?
+* **Learn How to Configure a CLAMM Incentive Campaign:** Are you an Incentive Provider looking to learn how to configure a Concentrated Liquidity (CLAMM) incentive campaign?
 Go check this [page](../../distribute-with-merkl/types-of-campaign/concentrated-liquidity-pool-incentivization-campaign.md) to learn how to get started.
-* **Start a CLAMM Incentive Campaign**: Ready to start a Concentrated Liquidity (CLAMM) incentive campaign?
+* **Start a CLAMM Incentive Campaign:** Ready to start a Concentrated Liquidity (CLAMM) incentive campaign?
 Access the CLAMM campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/pool).

 Don't forget to **whitelist the token you'll be using as a reward** by filling out this [form](https://tally.so/r/3y2bqx).

 ### For users

-* **Boost Your concentrated liquidity APRs**: Are you a user looking to boost your concentrated liquidity pools (CLAMM) APRs?
+* **Boost Your concentrated liquidity APRs:** Are you a user looking to boost your concentrated liquidity pools (CLAMM) APRs?
 Access Merkl's website to start earning additional rewards on your concentrated liquidity pool positions.
 Connect your wallet, filter by "Provide Liquidity" on Actions to find the best opportunity, or click on this [link](https://app.merkl.xyz/?action=pool).
-* **Learn More About Liquidity Incentive Rewards**: Want to learn more about how to benefit from Merkl's liquidity incentive rewards?
-Check this [page](../../earn-with-merkl/earn-with-merkl/) to get started.
+* **Learn More About Liquidity Incentive Rewards:** Want to learn more about how to benefit from Merkl's liquidity incentive rewards?
+Check this [page](../../earning-with-merkl/earn-with-merkl/) to get started.